rapidsai/rapids.ai/xgboost.md

 {% capture deploy_mid %}
 ## <i class="fas fa-expand-arrows-alt"></i> Scale Out with Spark

-We are in the process of building out RAPIDS accelerated Apache Spark and will have more details soon. open source XGBoost4J-Spark
+The RAPIDS team is working with the community to build a distributed, open source XGBoost4J-Spark + RAPIDS package.
+More details coming soon.

 {% endcapture %}
 {% capture deploy_right %}